A Final Walkthrough Checklist to Keep You Focused Before You Buy That House

 There are a few room-specific issues that you won’t want to miss during your final walkthrough, and quite a few of them lie in the kitchen.

 Instead of dreaming up your next backsplash, look under the sink to see if there is any water pooling or dripping — this can mean leaky pipes and potential mold issues.
 After having a peek underneath, test to make sure both the hot and cold water are working, check your garbage disposal (if you have one), and also check the pressure of the water.
-Also check to see if there are any signs of mold around the sink.
+Also, check to see if there are any signs of mold around the sink.

 Make sure to give your kitchen appliances a thorough once-over.
 Turn on your oven, test each burner on your stovetop (even though we all know you’ll order delivery), check the oven’s exhaust fans, and test your microwave, if it is built in.

-This is also one of a very few occasions when you can unironically ask someone, “Is your refrigerator running?” — so don’t miss out on that opportunity.
+This is also one of the very few occasions when you can unironically ask someone, “Is your refrigerator running?” — so don’t miss out on that opportunity.
 Make sure your dishwasher operates, and that the high loop on your dishwasher is in place.
 Slaughter says this small piece is often missing, and she adds, “It’s kind of a silly thing because it is about $3.50 to replace, but the dishwasher does need it to run.”

 After that, you can head out of the kitchen.